 Ideas for Educators

-Consult USE, UNDERSTAND & CREATE, the MediaSmarts Digital Literacy Framework – one of the seven aspects of digital literacy skills is making and remixing.
-Lessons focusing on this aspect are perfect for this year’s theme of making and creating!
+Consult USE, UNDERSTAND & CREATE, the MediaSmarts Digital Literacy Framework – one of the seven aspects of digital literacy skills is community engagement.
+Lessons focusing on this aspect are perfect for this year’s theme of Inclusion in a Connected World: A Place and a Voice for Everyone!

 2. Get to know the key concepts for media literacy